Coral Ridge Mall

 Coral Ridge Mall is an enclosed super-regional shopping mall located just south of Interstate 80 in Coralville, Iowa.
 The mall's primary trade area includes Iowa City, Cedar Rapids, and other parts of eastern Iowa.
-It is owned and managed by Brookfield Properties, which acquired the original developer of the mall, General Growth Properties, in 2018.
+It is owned, developed and managed by GGP (formerly General Growth Properties), which had become a subsidiary of Brookfield Properties in 2018.

 The mall has a total floor area of 1,187,097 square feet (110,285 m^{2}), with a gross leasable area of 979,415 square feet (90,991 m^{2}).
 It also features a 1,000-seat food court with Wi-Fi internet access, a large "antique" carousel, a children's play area, and an NHL regulation-sized ice rink.
 While the ice rink is primarily used for public skating, the University of Iowa Hawkeyes hockey team plays most of its home games there.

 The mall's anchor stores are PetSmart, Marshalls, Barnes & Noble, Dillard's, Ashley HomeStore, Marcus Cinema, The Iowa Children's Museum, Best Buy, Target, H&M, Scheels All Sports, JCPenney, Old Navy, Shoe Dept. Encore, Five Below, Ulta Beauty, HomeGoods, and Planet Fitness.